web-at-berkeley/backend-project/README.md

 and do not return them in the get request._
 - If a record will be added and the recipe matches a deleted entry in the Stanfurd database, _untrack this record and begin returning them again in the get request._

+## Assumptions

+There are many details that are left intentionally vague.
+Though you are very much welcome to email us to ask for clarifications, we will most likely tell you to use your best judgement.
+Because of this, we have provided a file called `assmptions.md` where you can type out and voice any assumptions you made throughout this project.
+We also _highly_ encourage you to write out your own documentation to this API and provide us a glimpse of your rationale behind every design decision.